SeaOfNodes/Simple/chapter01/README.md

 ## Architecture

-We design our parser and compiler to illustrate some key aspects of the Sea of Nodes Intermediate Representation:

-* We construct the intermediate Sea of Nodes representation directly as we parse the language.
+We construct the intermediate Sea of Nodes (SoN) representation directly as we parse the language.
 There is no Abstract Syntax Tree representation.
-* The compiler will perform a few basic local optimizations as we build the IR; this is a key benefit of the Sea of Nodes IR.
+The reason for this is to demonstrate a key benefit of the SoN IR: a number of pessimistic peephole optimizations can be performed while parsing a language.
 This aspect is more fully explored from [Chapter 2](../chapter02/README.md) onwards.

 ## Data Structures